 We launched the ADVANCE System, our sophisticated nerve conduction testing system, in June 2008.
-For the years ended December 31, 2013 and 2012, 72% and 81%, respectively, of our total revenue was attributed to the ADVANCE System.
-For the quarter ended March 31, 2014, \$858,000 of our \$1.2 million in total revenue was attributed to the ADVANCE System.
+For the six months ended June 30, 2014 and years ended December 31, 2013 and 2012, 59% 72% and 81%, respectively, of our total revenue was attributed to the ADVANCE System.
+For the quarter ended June 30, 2014, \$728,000 of our \$1.3 million in total revenue was attributed to the ADVANCE System.
 We continue to derive a substantial portion of our revenues from sales of the products that comprise this system, particularly from electrodes.
 We expect that sales of ADVANCE System products will constitute about half of our sales during 2014.
 Accordingly, our ability to generate revenues in the short-term is dependent on our ability to market and sell the products that comprise the ADVANCE System, particularly electrodes.
 Our sales of these products may be negatively impacted by many factors, including:

-- · changes in reimbursement rates or policies relating to our products by third-party payers; - manufacturing problems; - claims that our products infringe on patent rights or other intellectual property rights owned by other parties; - · adverse regulatory or legal actions relating to our products; and - · clinical trial results relating to our products or our competitors' products.
+- · changes in reimbursement rates or policies relating to our products by third-party payers; - · manufacturing problems; - · claims that our products infringe on patent rights or other intellectual property rights owned by other parties; - · adverse regulatory or legal actions relating to our products; and - · clinical trial results relating to our products or our competitors' products.